dwcoates/emacs/README.md

 More info about this PPA [here](https://launchpad.net/~ubuntu-elisp/+archive/ubuntu/ppa)

-# 2) Edit emacs default directory path string
+# 2) Edit Emacs default directory path string.
-After cloning emacs, make the following edit:
+After cloning *emacs*, make the following edit:

     (setq default-directory "/home/dodge/")
     ;; this should be the first line of emacs/init.el ;; edit "dodge" to your user name

-# 3) Apply new emacs configuration
+# 3) Apply new Emacs configuration
     rm -rf ~/.emacs.d
     mv emacs ~/.emacs.d

-# 4) Running emacs at this point should install necessary dependencies automatically
+# 4) Running Emacs at this point should install necessary dependencies automatically